-In the Fall of 2018, the CASC office issued a call for proposal that expands the scope of the 2017/18 program and invited proposals from CASC Full Members to obtain a small grant to create new programming or support existing programming that is in line with NRCan objectives (below).
+For the 2018/19 program, CASC invited proposals from CASC Full Members to obtain a small grant to create new programming or support existing programming that is in line with NRCan objectives.

-The CASC office received twelve applications from which four were selected to receive the Science Outreach and Engagement Grant from Natural Resources Canada.
+The office received twelve applications from which four were selected to receive the Science Outreach and Engagement Grant from Natural Resources Canada.
 A panel of industry peers was selected and collectively reviewed all of the applications.

 Canadian Association of Science Centres

 #1203-130 Albert St.